From Markdown to Google Slides in Minutes: The Complete deck Handbook

 A Google account with Drive and Slides access -

-A computer that can open console.cloud.google.com
+A computer that can open console.cloud.google.comin a browser

 Step 1: Install deck